gaultier/zig-bencode/README.md

 # Bencode encoder/decoder

-[Bencode](https://en.wikipedia.org/wiki/Bencode) is an text encoding format.
+[Bencode](https://en.wikipedia.org/wiki/Bencode) is an text encoding format, not too dissimilar from JSON.
-This library can encode and decode it, with an API and code close the `std.json` in the standard library.
+This library can encode and decode it, with an API and code close the `std.json` in the Zig standard library.

 ## Decode (parse)